keepwhatworks

 The thinking behind the build

-Four pieces on what becomes durable when AI commoditizes the rest.
-Each one named a principle that ended up load-bearing for Trinity.
+Five essays on what stays durable once AI commoditizes the rest — each one naming a principle that ended up load-bearing for Trinity.
+Read together, they circle a single idea: what stays valuable when the answers get cheap.